Just graduated, but unsure how to demonstrate your skills and experience on your CV?

 Chances are, you may not have that much previous work history to include here, and if you do it may not all be relevant.
-If this is the case, feel free to be brief here.
+If this is the case, feel free to be brief.

-After stating your dates of employment, company name and job title, putting a few top line duties will generally suffice.
+After stating your dates of employment, company name and job title, putting a few top line duties and achievements will generally suffice.
 However, wherever possible, try and demonstrate your success in practical ways.

 Not only will they help quantify your output, they will also help validate your awareness of meeting targets/key responsibilities.

 Unless asked directly in the job posting, making them available on request is fine.
 In any case, most will probably start by verifying dates etc. with previous employers.